 Research profile: My research focuses on finance, macroeconomics and topics at the intersection of these two fields.
-Much of my work is data-driven and combines standard econometric methods with more novel approaches such as web-scraping and large-scale text analysis.
+Much of my work is data-driven and combines standard econometric methods with web-based data and natural language processing (NLP).
 I mostly use these techniques to measure otherwise difficult-to-observe economic concepts, and to gain insights into the causal linkages that explain the observable behavior of individuals and firms.